shengyanli1982/orbit/README.md

 ### 9.2 Repeat Read Response Body

-`httptool.GenerateResponseBody` method can help you to get response body bytes from cache.
-Remember, you must call `httptool.GenerateResponseBody` after you real write response body, like `c.String(http.StatusOK, "demo")`.
+The `httptool.GenerateResponseBody` method can be used to retrieve the response body bytes from the cache.
+It is important to note that you should call `httptool.GenerateResponseBody` after writing the actual response body, such as using `c.String(http.StatusOK, "demo")`.

 > [!NOTE]
-> Response body aways write to `io.Writer`, so you can not read it directly.
-If you want to read it, you can use `orbit` to cache it.
+> The response body is always written to an `io.Writer`, so direct reading is not possible.
+If you need to read it, you can use `orbit` to cache it.
 >
-> Many times `httptool.GenerateResponseBody` is used to custom middleware, you can use it to get response body bytes and do something.
+> `httptool.GenerateResponseBody` is often used in custom middleware to retrieve the response body bytes and perform additional actions.

 **Example**